tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The request MUST use the `HEAD` method and include the `Upload-Token` header.
 The request MUST NOT include the `Upload-Offset` header or the `Upload-Incomplete` header.
 The server MUST reject the request with the `Upload-Offset` header or the `Upload-Incomplete` header by sending a `400 (Bad Request)` response.

-If the server considers the upload associated with this token active, it MUST send back a `204 (No Content)` response with a header `Upload-Offset` which indicates the resumption offset for the client.
+If the server considers the upload associated with this token active, it MUST send back a `204 (No Content)` response.
+The response MUST include the `Upload-Offset` header set to the current resumption offset for the client.
+The response MUST include the `Upload-Incomplete` header which is set to true if and only if the upload is incomplete.
+An upload is considered complete if and only if the server completely and succesfully received a corresponding Upload Transfer Procedure ({{upload-transfer}}) request with the `Upload-Incomplete` header being omitted or set to false.

 The client MUST NOT perform the Offset Retrieving Procedure ({{offset-retrieving}}) while the Upload Transfer Procedures ({{upload-transfer}}) is in progress.